natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Jaguar%20A.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} French strike aircraft {{Battle-rating}}.
 It was introduced in [[Update "Raining Fire"]].
 It is a twin-engine ground assault aircraft, designed with the transport and operation of heavy ordnance in mind.
-It also comes equipped with air-to-air missiles, in the form of the dreaded [[Matra R550 Magic 1]].
-Overall a bomb truck, it is very unwieldy while fully loaded, but is exceptionally nimble once its bomb/rocket load is expended.
+It also comes equipped with air-to-air missiles, in the form of the [[Matra R550 Magic 1]].
+Overall a bomb truck, it is very unwieldy while fully loaded, but is fairly nimble once its bomb/rocket load is expended.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The SEPECAT Jaguar is a relatively small aircraft, with a relatively small wing surface area, yet it boasts two jet engines, each yielding nearly two tons of wet thrust.
-These characteristics give the Jaguar exceptional agility and responsiveness, being able to engage turnfights if necessary.
+These characteristics give the Jaguar high agility and responsiveness, being able to engage turnfights if necessary.
 On the other hand, this small frame makes the Jaguar turn into a brick when loaded with bombs, even becoming so heavy it becomes very hard to take-off.
 The wings are of a swept design, and the Jaguar loses energy while turning only moderately, not being a BnZ fighter, but not being as bad as a [[Mirage IIIC]] or a [[J35D]] Draken.
 Overall it is a quite average fighter, while not loaded.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics